mysociety/fixmystreet/customising/fms_and_mapit.md

 boundary data: just draw a close polygon around the coast).
 You only need to be as accurate as your FixMyStreet requires.

 If you want to run your own MapIt, set the `MAPIT_URL` to the URL of your custom installation, and list the `MAPIT_TYPES` that match the types you entered when you added your own areas, for example, `[ 'ABC', 'XYZ ]`.

 ## Some notes

-If you do want to use our UK or global MapIt services, but need it to not be rate-limited, let us know.
+If you do want to use our UK or global MapIt services, but need it to not be rate-limited, or **if you will be using it commercially**, let us know.
 We can either help you set up your own (with the OSM data in it), or perhaps arrange to run one for you.

 Note that **more than one body can cover the same area** (actually it's quite common) -- for example two national bodies (the Highways Department and the